kkapelon/java-testing-with-spock/README.md

 This GIT repository contains all source code for the book [Java Testing With Spock](http://manning.com/kapelonis/) published by Manning.
 Each chapter is offered as an independent Maven project.

+## Free chapter
+You can get an overview of Spock and read a brief discussion on its features in the first chapter of the book.
+This chapter is [freely available](http://manning.com/kapelonis/JTwSpock_MEAP_ch1.pdf) in PDF format.

 ## Requirements
 To use the code samples you need the following:
 * Java Development Kit version 7+